Investing in 5G? 5 Areas For Investors to Tap into This Digital Transformation

 But first, it’s important to look at the basics of 5G.

 5G is the fifth generation—and the largest leap forward—in wireless communication systems.
 In the past, we relied on wireless networks to connect us through mobile devices.
 The availability of 5G moves that function far beyond these basic touchpoints to fuel a technological revolution that few have yet to comprehend.
-5G promises to deliver data speeds 10x faster than 4G LTE and handle 1,000x more traffic than today's networks.
+Continued investment in 5G promises to deliver data speeds 10x faster than 4G LTE and handle 1,000x more traffic than today's networks.
 This shift will impact we communicate, how we drive, and how we function in the world of tomorrow.

 Each iteration of wireless systems has led to incredible new technological capabilities.
 1G brought us the first analog cell phones.
 2G introduced digital switching and enabled innovations such as text messaging, picture messaging, and MMS.
 With 3G came mobile access to the internet, video calling, and support for mobile apps.
 Then came 4G, which was transformative with its ability to handle up to 1Gbps.
 4G LTE took the technology one step further, enabling simultaneous transmission of voice and data, as well as high definition streaming for video and gaming.